Painnb/GDBA/README.md

 - Dataset : The dataset to be used

 - Budget: The budget of the attack

+- Modelname: The model used.

+Other parameters are kept at their default values under normal circumstances.

   To run some typical experiments, you can use the following codes: